Word became flesh

 In the beginning was the Word, and the Word was with God, and the Word was God.
-He was in the beginning with God.
-All things were made through him, and without him was not any thing made that was made.
-In him was life, and the life was the light of men.
-The light shines in the darkness, and the darkness has not overcome it.
+He was with God in the beginning.
+All things were created through him, and apart from him not one thing was created that has been created.
+In him was life, and that life was the light of men.
+That light shines in the darkness, and yet the darkness did not overcome it.

-There was a man sent from God, whose name was John.
-He came as a witness, to bear witness about the light, that all might believe through him.
-He was not the light, but came to bear witness about the light.
-The true light, which gives light to everyone, was coming into the world.
+There was a man sent from God whose name was John.
+He came as a witness to testify about the light, so that all might believe through him.
+He was not the light, but he came to testify about the light.
+The true light that gives light to everyone was coming into the world.

-He was in the world, and the world was made through him, yet the world did not know him.
+He was in the world, and the world was created through him, and yet the world did not recognize him.
 He came to his own, and his own people did not receive him.
-But to all who did receive him, who believed in his name, he gave the right to become children of God, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.
+But to all who did receive him, he gave them the right to be children of God, to those who believe in his name, who were born, not of natural descent, or of the will of the flesh, or of the will of man, but of God.

-(John bore witness about him, and cried out, “This was he of whom I said, ‘He who comes after me ranks before me, because he was before me.’”)
-For from his fullness we have all received, grace upon grace.
-For the law was given through Moses; grace and truth came through Jesus Christ.
-No one has ever seen God; the only God, who is at the Father’s side, he has made him known.
+The Word became flesh and dwelt among us.
+We observed his glory, the glory as the one and only Son from the Father, full of grace and truth.
+(John testified concerning him and exclaimed, “This was the one of whom I said, ‘The one coming after me ranks ahead of me, because he existed before me.’”)
+Indeed, we have all received grace upon grace from his fullness, for the law was given through Moses; grace and truth came through Jesus Christ.
+No one has ever seen God.
+The one and only Son, who is himself God and is at the Father’s side —he has revealed him.
+(John 1:1-18)

 John—the apostle, that is—is no mere biographer of Jesus.
 He has a higher purpose in mind than simply recording historical facts.
 He does record the facts in his Gospel, of course, but he writes the following events so that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name (Jn 20:31).